Czechs

 The Czechs (Češi, [ˈtʃɛʃɪ]; singular Czech, masculine: Čech [ˈtʃɛx], singular feminine: Češka [ˈtʃɛʃka]), or the Czech people (Český lid), are a West Slavic ethnic group and a nation native to the Czech Republic in Central Europe, who share a common ancestry, culture, history, and the Czech language.

 Ethnic Czechs were called Bohemians in English until the early 20th century, referring to the former name of their country, Bohemia, which in turn was adapted from the late Iron Age tribe of Celtic Boii.
 During the Migration Period, West Slavic tribes settled in the area, "assimilated the remaining Celtic and Germanic populations", and formed a principality in the 9th century, which was initially part of Great Moravia, in form of Duchy of Bohemia and later Kingdom of Bohemia, the predecessors of the modern republic.

-The Czech diaspora is found in notable numbers in the United States, Canada, Israel, Austria, Germany, Slovakia, Switzerland, Italy, the United Kingdom, Australia, France, Russia, Argentina, Romania and Brazil, among others.
+The Czech diaspora is found in notable numbers in the United States, Germany, Canada, Slovakia, Austria, the United Kingdom, Argentina, Australia, Switzerland, France, Russia, Italy, Israel, Brazil, and Romania among others.

 Ethnology

 The Czech ethnic group is part of the West Slavic subgroup of the larger Slavic ethno-linguistical group.
 The West Slavs have their origin in early Slavic tribes which settled in Central Europe after East Germanic tribes had left this area during the migration period.
 The West Slavic tribe of Czechs settled in the area of Bohemia during the migration period, and assimilated the remaining Celtic and Germanic populations.
 In the 9th century the Duchy of Bohemia, under the Přemyslid dynasty, was formed, which had been part of Great Moravia under Svatopluk I. According to mythology, the founding father of the Czech people was Forefather Čech, who according to legend brought the tribe of Czechs into its land.

-The Czechs are closely related to the neighbouring Slovaks (with whom they constituted Czechoslovakia 1918–1992).
+The Czechs are closely related to the neighbouring Slovaks (with whom they constituted Czechoslovakia 1918–1939, 1945–1992).
 The Czech–Slovak languages form a dialect continuum rather than being two clearly distinct languages.
 Czech cultural influence in Slovak culture is noted as having been much higher than the other way around.
 Czech (Slavic) people have a long history of coexistence with the Germanic people.
 In the 17th century, German replaced Czech in central and local administration; upper classes in Bohemia and Moravia were Germanized, and espoused a political identity (Landespatriotismus), while Czech ethnic identity survived among the lower and lower-middle classes.
 The Czech National Revival took place in the 18th and 19th centuries aiming to revive Czech language, culture and national identity.
-The Czech were the initiators of Pan-Slavism.
+The Czechs were the initiators of Pan-Slavism.